Viralmaniar/HiveJack/README.md

 ![image](https://user-images.githubusercontent.com/3501170/79689138-2d9a1780-8296-11ea-9d7f-35a02ad7e41d.png)

+Any suggestions or ideas for this tool are welcome - just tweet me on [@ManiarViral](https://twitter.com/maniarviral)

 A hive is a logical group of keys, subkeys, and values in the registry that has a set of supporting files loaded into memory when the operating system is started or a user logs in.

 Registry files have the following two formats: